 The art of altering images, whistleblowers at work.

-According to the ALSJ, all images on its website labelled "OF300" are scans from the original NASA film.
+According to the ALSJ all images on its website labelled "OF300" are scans from the original NASA film.
 If this is the case then NASA did a terrible job with image AS11-37-5548.
-The ALSJ has some journal contributors that are very skilled at analysing images down to the last pixel.
-So how do they explain image AS11-37-5548.
-If you look at this image you will notice that some parts do not show any detail at all.
+When this image is examined at the pixel level it becomes clear that it must have been altered from the original scan.

-Link to the high resolution image from the LPI website.
-You will see that all anomalies seen in the ALSJ version are present in the high resolution LPI image.
-The LPI image seems to have been the source for the ALSJ image.
-The ALSJ version just janked down the resolution, this is normally done to hide details.
+Below is a link to the high resolution image from the LPI website.
+You will see that all the anomalies seen in the ALSJ version are present in the high resolution LPI image.

 Both images are from the same source.
 The ALSJ version has altered the color and contrast levels.
 This is normally done for artistic effect.

 The question is who photoshopped this image?
 We doubt that it was NASA as they also provided the LPI with their copy of AS11-37-5548.
 This leaves the ALSJ as the main suspect behind this altered image.
 In our opinion the ALSJ is directly contributing to the doubt many people feel about the Apollo moon landing story by displaying this image as an official NASA scan.
 AwE130 has raised other questions about this image before and, at that time, had direct email contact with the ALSJ chief editor.
 They have no answers to these questions.
 This is why AwE130 is called the whisper.